Guatemala Santa Isabel Coban

 The coffee farm has 187 hectares of coffee plantation where it produces strictly hard bean

 coffee, of different varieties (Bourbon, Caturra, Catuai and Pache).
 The annual production is

 around 2,000 (69 kilo bags) of green coffee, exported to different countries, such as:

 Denmark, Germany, Finland, United Kingdom, France, Australia and Italy.
-In the United States of America the coffee
+In the United States of America

 has been sold to different companies, such as Starbucks & Blue Bottle